White supremacist rallies in Va. lead to violence

 Clashes in Charlottesville

-Demonstrators give Nazi salutes and chant "You will not replace us," on the campus of the University of Virginia in Charlottesville, Friday, August 11, 2017.
+Demonstrators give Nazi salutes and chant "You will not replace us" (and alternately, "Jews will not replace us) on the campus of the University of Virginia in Charlottesville, Friday, August 11, 2017.

 Credit: Chris Suarez/Daily Progress